-To address this issue, the City and HDR developed and are executing a two-pronged approach to maintaining compliance with the new limit.
+To address this issue, we partnered with the City to develop and execute a two-pronged approach to maintaining compliance with the new limit.
 One focus is to revisit the allowable copper effluent discharge limits at the WWTP.
 The second is to closely examine the sources of copper entering the sanitary sewer system (such as plumbing corrosion) and determine how to reduce or eliminate these contributions.

 Copper Effluent Discharge Limit at WWTP

 In 2015, we prepared the WWTP facility plan which included system modifications needed to meet the proposed stricter discharge limits, including copper in the WWTP effluent.
 The proposed modifications were so extensive and expensive that the City and HDR started negotiations with ADEC to revisit the numerical discharge limits.
 ADEC suggested the City could investigate Water Effect Ratios and chemical translators for establishing dissolved metal limits for the treated effluent.
 The traditional approach for developing WERs is by following an EPA protocol for laboratory toxicity testing.
 We recommended an alternative approach using the Biotic Ligand Model to develop site specific criteria.
 The City and HDR worked collaboratively with ADEC and EPA to prepare a quality assurance project plan to further evaluate the BLM.